killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 ### Charging

 I'll buy another Apple power adapter and either one of their USB-C charging cables (2 m), or one of the shorter, [recommended][usb-cables] cables once they are available in Germany.
+Also, I'll not pay Apple 25€ for an extension cable but just buy a 10€ one from some other manufacturer.
+I trust they figured out how to make simple, white 230V power cords by now.

 ### 4k display